Research Interests

 Journal Articles

-“Abraham Lincoln’s Republic of Rules,” Journal of the Abraham Lincoln Association, volume 42, issue 2, 2022, pp. 26-46.
+“Abraham Lincoln’s Republic of Rules: The Logic of Labor, the Labor of Logic,” Journal of the Abraham Lincoln Association, volume 42, issue 2, 2021, 26-46

-“‘Here’s the church, here’s the steeple’: Existing Politics of Honors Education,” Journal of the National Collegiate Honors Council, volume 22, issue 11, 2021, pp. 21-26.
+“‘Here’s the Church, Here’s the Steeple’: Existing Politics of Honors Education,” Journal of the National Collegiate Honors Council, volume 22, issue 11, 2021, 21-26.

 “‘It’s Not Polite to Talk About Yourself’: Regional Identity and Erasure in the Midwest from F. Scott Fitzgerald to Mad Men.”
-MidAmerica, volume 41, 2014, pp. 39-61.
+MidAmerica, volume 41, 2014, 39-61.

 Book Chapters